r1cksec/corptrace/README.md

 <br>
 <br>
 Each module requires a risk level between 1 to 4.  <br>
-The higher the level, the higher the probability that the module can cause damage.
+The higher the level, the higher the probability that the module can cause damage or .
 <br>

 ### syntax - variables